understructure/AWSBigDataSpecialtyExamPrep/services.md

+## List of Services Covered

+This is a list of all the services covered in the A Cloud Guru study lectures.
+The H/M/L column speaks to my own *perceived* importance relative to the domain.
+My criteria:

+* High - If the domain didn't have much in it, all items were marked as High
+* Medium - If this item was covered lightly or if there was explicit mention that there weren't many questions on this item, it was marked as Medium
+* Low - If the gist of the video was "Know what it is and when to use it," it was marked as Low

+When in doubt, an item was marked High

 | Service / Item                        | Domain            | H/M/L  | Notes                                                              |
 |---------------------------------------|-------------------|--------|--------------------------------------------------------------------|
 | Kinesis Firehose                      | 1 - Collection    | High   |                                                                    |